 Commencement is a significant milestone for graduates.
 All who attend EVMS Commencement are asked to demonstrate the civility and decorum expected at a graduation ceremony.

-There are no tickets for graduation.
+There are no tickets for Commencement.
 General admission seating is available to all on a first-come, first-served basis.
 The doors for general admission will open at 8:45 a.m.
 Families and guests will not be allowed to enter Norfolk Scope before that time.
 “Seat saving” will not be allowed.

 Please be reminded that no babysitting services are provided.
 Parents and guests with children will be encouraged to leave immediately if their children become disruptive at any time during the ceremony.
 We thank you for respecting those in attendance.